Circling the Glenmore Reservoir reveals one of Calgary’s most layered urban landscapes.

 - No swimming.

-- No pets on shore or in water or in water crafts.
+- No pets on shore, in water or in watercraft.

 - No launching boats from undesignated shore areas.
 Approved life jackets or self-inflating personal floatation devices must always be worn while on the water.

-The last publically accessible dock and boat launch is at Heritage Park.
+The last publicly accessible dock and boat launch is at Heritage Park.
 8003 14 St. S.W.
 (West of 14 St. at Heritage Drive S.W.)

-The first station, dubbed the Depot, was a modest wood structure.
-Two more impressive sandstone buildings, joined by a continuous canopy, were constructed in 1886.
-A reproduction based on these buildings stands outside the gates of Heritage Park.
+Two buildings were joined by a continuous canopy; a reproduction based on these buildings stands outside the gates of Heritage Park.

 By 1910, it was clear that this gateway to the West needed an even larger station.
 The CPR decided to repurpose the 9th Avenue Depot and carefully dismantled it.
 They modified it and reconstructed the west half in High River, with the other half in Claresholm.

-Opening as independent train stations in 1912, these architectural rarities helped with facilitating the growth of Western Canada.
+Opening as independent train stations in 1912, these architectural rarities helped facilitate the growth of Western Canada.

 CLICK HERE to VOTE for the BEST Sandstone Building